Juan Brito (catcher)

-Juan Ramon Brito (born November 7, 1977) is a Dominican former professional baseball catcher.
+Juan Brito (born November 7, 1977) is a Dominican former professional baseball catcher.
 He played in Major League Baseball (MLB) from 2002 to 2004 for the Kansas City Royals and Arizona Diamondbacks.

 Career

 Brito last played for the Washington Nationals' Triple-A affiliate, the Columbus Clippers in 2007.
 In 62 total appearances for Columbus, he slashed .240/.294/.357 with three home runs and 24 RBI.

 Brito played in the 2006 World Baseball Classic for the Dominican Republic team.